 Health Profession Corporations

-As a result of amendments to the Regulated Health Professions Act (RHPA), the Health Professions Procedural Code, the Ontario Business Corporations Act (BCA), and a regulation made under the RHPA1, regulated health professionals are permitted to incorporate for the purpose of practising a health profession, providing they obtain Certificates of Authorization from their respective health profession Colleges.
-The provisions outline the conditions and requirements that must be met in order to obtain a Certificate of Authorization from a College, and include:
+As a result of amendments to the Regulated Health Professions Act (RHPA), the Health Professions Procedural Code, the Ontario Business Corporations Act (BCA), and a regulation made under the RHPA, regulated health professionals are permitted to incorporate for the purpose of practising a health profession, providing they obtain Certificates of Authorization from their respective health profession Colleges.

-A Certificate of Authorization is required in order for members of the College to practice the profession of dental technology through a health profession corporation (HPC).
+A Certificate of Authorization is required in order for registrants of the College to practice the profession of dental technology through a health profession corporation (HPC).

-If the Member chooses to incorporate after seeking out their own legal and financial advice, they will need to apply through the College of Dental Technologists of Ontario (CDTO).
+If the Registrant chooses to incorporate after seeking out their own legal and financial advice, they will need to apply through the College of Dental Technologists of Ontario.

-Any Member who is registered with the College is eligible to obtain a Certificate of Authorization (i.e. a certificate of registration for a professional corporation).
-However, if the Member’s business is not yet incorporated in Ontario, the Member will have to incorporate under the Ontario Business Corporations Act, 1990 (refer to the website of the Ministry of Government and Consumer Services [link: https://www.ontario.ca/page/incorporating-business-corporation] for details on this process), prior to obtaining a Certificate of Authorization.
+Any Registrant who is registered with the College is eligible to obtain a Certificate of Authorization (i.e. a certificate of registration for a professional corporation).
+However, if the Registrant’s business is not yet incorporated in Ontario, the Registrant will have to incorporate under the Ontario Business Corporations Act, 1990, for details on this process please visit the Ministry of Government and Consumer Services webpage, prior to obtaining a Certificate of Authorization.

-Each Member’s record on the College’s Public Register will contain the name of every HPC for which the Member is a shareholder, as well as the practice name(s), associated business address and telephone number.
+Each Registrant’s record on the College’s Public Register will contain the name of every HPC for which the Registrant is a shareholder, as well as the practice name(s), associated business address and telephone number.

 Each practice name associated with the HPC will be searchable on the Public Register and will contain: